letidev/2-do/README.md

 In the project directory, you can run:

+### `npm install`

+To install all dependencies of the project.
+And then:

+---

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-In order for the app to be functional, though, you must also start the `json-server` with:
+In order for the app to be functional, though, you must also start the `json-server` in another terminal with:

 ### `npm run start-server`